-Chinese licorice is related to our licorice lichen ( G. glabra ) belonging to the miraculous legume family ( Fabaceae ).
-Licorice, however, has some characteristics in comparison with the typical representatives of this family, which predestines her for herbaceous use.
-This is primarily the content of glycyrrhizin, a non-calorie sweetener (50 times sweeter than sucrose), which makes licorice a welcome flavor of herbal teas.
-Liquorice is by no means a mere sweetener.
-Here I focus on Chinese liquorice used in TČM, but I suppose that our liquorice lysá will have similar, if not better, effects.
+Chinese licorice is related to our licorice lichen ( G. glabra ) belonging to the miraculous family of legumes ( Fabaceae ).
+Licorice has, in addition to the typical representatives of this family, some properties that make it suitable for use in the herbarium.
+This is primarily the glycyrrhizin content, a non-calorie sweetener (50 times sweeter than sucrose), which makes liquorice a welcome flavor of herbal teas.
+Liquorice is far from being a sweetener.
+Here I focus on Chinese liqueur used in TČM, but I assume that our liquorice lysá will have similar, if not better, effects.

 Chinese licorice has an antidepressant effect.
-Liquiritin and other flavonoids from Chinese liquorice had an antidepressant and neuroprotective effect in rats ( Zhao2008ael , Fan2012aaf ).
-Together with the cyclosporin, the liquorice is the Chinese part of the TMM anti-depressant ( Jun2014hmg ).
+Liquiritin and other flavonoids from Chinese liqueur had an antidepressant and neuroprotective effect in rats ( Zhao2008ael , Fan2012aaf ).
+Together with the ciclicum , the Chinese liqueur is part of the TČM anti-depressant ( Jun2014hmg ).
 It is a traditional remedy with a protective effect on the liver ( Lam2016hec ).